nv78/Autonomous-Intelligence/docs/leaderboard/README.md

 A research platform for evaluating and ranking AI translation models across 5 languages using both BLEU and BERTScore metrics.
 Features real-time submissions, dynamic leaderboards, and comprehensive multi-language evaluation.

+> **📍 Documentation Location**: This documentation is located in `docs/leaderboard/` to keep it organized separately from the main repository's other functionalities.

 ## ✅ **CURRENT STATUS: WORKING END-TO-END**

 ### 🎯 **Working URLs:**